okmatija/Puck/PLAN.md

 [x] Kinematic obstructions in the play area
 [x] Add dome paddle shape
+[ ] Remove the box health, that was only needed when we had the healing property of balls your own color, with that removed its probably not needed...
 [ ] Portals?
 [ ] Ball can have gravitational attraction to the powerups?
 And the powerups only attach to that specific ball?
 [ ] Get 3 boosts which gradually replenish, its useful to reach for ball when its going really fast